 - Sesame oil – 1 tbsp + ½ tsp

-- Carefully wash thorny thoothuvalai leaves after trimming their stems and chop them roughly.
+- Wash thoothuvalai leaves after trimming their stems.

 - Chop onion & tomato roughly and keep them aside.